ERP — NetSuite, SAP, Oracle, Dynamics

 AirTag Data Export & API

-Location data that stays inside a tracking UI is half-useful at best.
-TagLogger exports AirTag location history as CSV or JSON and exposes an API, so the data lands where it actually has to go — ERP, CMMS, TMS, FSM, or whatever dashboard already runs the operation.
+TagLogger exports AirTag history as CSV or JSON and exposes an API — so data lands in the ERP, CMMS, TMS, or FSM that actually runs the operation.

 CSV is the most common export format — compatible with Excel, Google Sheets, and virtually every business system.
 CSV export from TagLogger includes per-AirTag columns for timestamp, latitude, longitude, asset name, and any geofence events associated with that row.